origraph/origraph.js/README.md

 ```

 ## Debugging in the browser:
-When debugging in the browser, launch this in parallel to whatever you're using to debug / serve your web app:
+When debugging in the browser, launch this in parallel to whatever you're using to debug / serve your web app (make sure to point your app to the built `dist/mure.umd.js` file):
 ```
 npm run watchumd
 ```

-*For now, just use symlinks to the dist/ folder; worry about `npm link` / app-level bundling in the future*

 # Releasing a new version
 A list of reminders to make sure I don't forget any steps: